-Sempervivum means ‘always alive’ – a reference to the fact that houseleeks tolerate extreme temperatures and drought.
-The hardiness of sempervivums (also known as hen and chickens), makes them excellent, easy-to-keep garden plants.
+Sempervivum means 'always alive' – a reference to the fact that houseleeks tolerate extreme temperatures and drought.
+The hardiness of sempervivums makes them excellent, easy-to-grow garden plants.

 Sempervivums don't need feeding, but do benefit from being repotted each year into compost containing slow-release fertiliser.

 More like this

 Learn how to grow new sempervivums from old in our No Fuss Guide to propagating house leeks, with David Hurrion: